4 Ways to Boost Sales with Marketing Automation

 Your digital experience is your brand.
 Marketing automation is the smart way to satisfy modern consumers’ desire for relevant, personalized brand experiences across every channel.

 If done right, personalization gives your audience that 1:1 experience they crave, while also minimizing manual communication.
 By leveraging behavioural and demographic data, you can give customers content that’s suited to their interests and activities – without lifting a finger.
 And since every customer interaction provides additional insight, your brand experience becomes increasingly relevant across channels.
 Visitors feel understood, which ultimately incentivizes them to return.

 One way to enhance the customer experience is by using lead and customer data to personalize your website and landing pages.
 Successful e-commerce brands serve return customers products that align with their previous browsing history.
 This elevates the shopping experience, improves time on page, and helps to boost sales.

 To drive conversions, create an outstanding impression every time someone visits your site.

 Automated emails perform 3x better than other types of email.
 Because they’re triggered based on lead actions, an automated email is a seamless way to sustain a conversation with prospects and turn them into customers.

 For example, if a prospect downloads an ebook, you can send a follow-up email to ensure they read it.
 When a customer views a pricing page, send an email created for interested customers to facilitate the sales process.

-The sales cycle continues to lengthen as more decision makers are involved on the purchasing end.
+The sales cycle continues to lengthen as more decision-makers are involved in the purchasing end.
 Keep the conversation going with dynamic emails that change based on the attributes, interests, and actions of the recipient.
 Whether you’re dealing with a marketer, a CEO or anything in between, your emails should always speak to the specific needs and concerns of the recipient.